Boston College Experience Program Housing

 Combination-secured bathrooms and showers are located on each floor.
 The facilities also include vending areas and laundry rooms that accept either Eagle-One Card or coins.
 Both buildings are non–air-conditioned and are occupied only by BCEP students.
 Although located in a safe neighborhood, there is a Boston College Police Officer on Upper Campus each night of the program for added safety.

-- Double Occupancy (two persons per bedroom): $38/night
+- Shared Occupancy (two or three persons per bedroom): $38/night

 - Single Occupancy (one person per bedroom): $76/night